One Book One Province

 One Book One Province is a province-wide program that launched in 2017.
 It aims to increase literacy and create a reading culture by providing opportunities for residents to become more socially engaged in their community through a shared story.
 One Book One Province encourages Saskatchewan’s social, economic and cultural development while supporting libraries and collaboration.

-For more information, contact SLA Program Coordinator Mary Lou Van De Bon by emailing firstname.lastname@example.org.
+For more information about One Book One Province, contact SLA Program Coordinator Milena Džordeski by emailing email@example.com.

 His Honour the Honourable Russ Mirasty, Lieutenant Governor of Saskatchewan